Estimated reading time: 20 minutes

-Pro tip: Use Make It In Germany’s quick check to find out about your chances at finding work.
-Although this tool was created in the pre-Corona times, it still provides helpful insights.
+Recommended reading: Use Make It In Germany’s quick check to find out about your chances at finding work.
+Although this tool was created in the pre-Corona times, it still offers up helpful insights.

 The Real Deal About Finding Work In Berlin In 2020

-Listen to my honest opinion, get real information from someone genuinely wanting to help, and know that it comes from a person who’s been around long the Berlin scene long enough to tell you a war story story or two.
+Here you’ll find my unabashedly honest opinion and accurate information from someone genuinely wanting to help.
+It comes from me, a person who’s been around the Berlin scene long enough to tell you a war story story or two.
 I’ve lived in Berlin since 2011 (with a two year break when I moved home to Canada) and I’ve personally been through plenty of job related hardships.
-Since moving here, I’ve held 5 different visas and worked as a freelance and permanent employee at 7 different companies.
-I’ve been at my current company for three years and it’s the longest I’ve worked at the same place since moving to Berlin (and even moving back again).
+Since moving here, I’ve held 5 different visas and worked as a freelance and permanent employee at eight different companies.
+I even found a new job during the pandemic.

 In addition, I’ve listened to and spoken with a lot of people over the years.
-Those in my friendship circle, job network, my former Make Friends in Berlin meetup group comprised of more than 7,000 people, and in the local Facebook groups.
-Because of those countless conversations, I’ve come to understand more and more, that there are a number of reasons that finding work in the German capital can be difficult.
+Those in my friendship circle, job network, my former Make Friends in Berlin meetup group comprised of more than 7,000 people, and in my Facebook support group with more than 5,000.
+Because of those countless conversations, I’ve come to understand more and more, that there are a number of reasons that finding work in the German capital can be extremely difficult.

 Why Is It So Hard To Find Work In Berlin?